|About | Courses | Joint Programs | Related sites | Contact us|

 (Arlington, VA) Apply Now >>>

-Financial Crimes Seminar, Session 2Federal Financial Institutions Examination Council (FFIEC) Courses
+Financial Crimes Seminar, Session 2Federal Financial Institutions Examination Council (FFIEC) and Other Agency Courses

 Type of Participant Targeted

-The Financial Crimes Seminar is offered to commissioned safety and soundness examiners.
+The FFIEC's Financial Crimes Seminar is offered to experienced safety-and-soundness examiners.

 Topics vary from year to year based on feedback from prior participants, regulatory changes, and discussions with an interagency development group.